cbarraco/scripts/img2sf/README.md

 and `<path>` is the output path for the ASCII file.

 ## Dependencies
-img2sf assumes that you have the `img2xterm` binary accessible from your path.
+img2sf assumes that you have the `convert` and `img2xterm` binaries accessible from your path.

 If you don't have `img2xterm` you can get it from the AUR or compile it from [source](https://github.com/kfei/img2xterm).